amehlhase316/memoranda/ProjectKickoffChecklist.md

 - [ ] Accepted the Taiga invite

-- [ ] Did you check on Slack andfor your group
+- [ ] Do you check Slack regularly

 - [ ] Did you contact your team members